nfort/gopher-bot/README.md

 SECRET=[secret]
 ```

-Add binary to server and run it.
+Add the binary to the server and run it.
-If you are using golangci-lint or other tools as project dependencies, it's should also be installed on the server.
+If your project dependencies include tools like golangci-lint, ensure they are installed on the server.

 ## 🚀 Development

 After running `docker compose up`, you need to stop the container.

-1. Execute the command
+1. Execute the command:

 ```bash
 docker run -it --rm -v gitea_gitea-config:/etc/gitea busybox sh -c 'cat << EOF >> /etc/gitea/app.ini